jamesishandsome/wordle-sanboxvr/wordle-frontend/docs/documents.md

 ### Anything to improve?
 I don't have too much time to work on this task so actually there are a lot of things I haven't done.
 1. UI - The modals are quite ugly and I think if I have one more day, I will fix it.
 But unfortunately, I still have my full time job :(
-2. The logic of paring game.
-I didn't implement this feature.
-For now there can be only 2 players playing 1 game because I hardcoded the room id.
-It is not difficult to allow user to input the room id and let them pair on their own.
+2. The logic of paring game - I didn't implement this feature.
+For now there can be only 2 players manually input the same room number to play 1 game maybe it is possible to have a paring mechanism.
+I think it's possible to let them pair unknown enemy.
 But I think make it functional is more important, and it's enough for demo already.
+3. restart game feature - The right way should be after one game, there is a confirmation modal asking if they want to play again.
+But I don't have too much time to implement that, so after each game, the players need to fresh the page for next game.
 ## Conclusion
 In my opinion, this project is a demo to showcase my frontend, backend, infrastructure and algorithmic skills.
 I think I have tried my best to show as much as possible.